sourcegraph/scip-go/README.md

 `scip-go` by default uses a few different `go` commands from the command line to gain information about the project and module.
-To avoid running `go` directly (perhaps you have some other build system), you will need to supply the folling args.
+To avoid running `go` directly (perhaps you have some other build system), you will need to supply the following args.

 ```
 scip-go --module-name="<my modules name here>"